whyboris/utilitarianism.net/content/introduction-to-utilitarianism.md

 [Chapter 6](/utilitarianism-and-practical-ethics/) and our supplemental article [Acting on Utilitarianism](/acting-on-utilitarianism/) explore the practical applications of utilitarianism, and its implications for how we should live our lives.
 We argue that, in practice, a utilitarian should try to do as much good as possible whilst still abiding by commonsense moral virtues like integrity, trustworthiness, and law-abidingness, in order to advance social cooperation and mitigate the downside risk of miscalculation.

 [Chapter 7](/near-utilitarian-alternatives/) examines how robust these practical recommendations are to various departures from strict utilitarian theory.
-While some alternative theories may yield radically divergent practical implications, we argue that a wide range of reasonable views ultimately converge on the core practical recommendation of utilitarian ethics—namely, to use a significant fraction of your time and/or money to do help others, and to try to do so as effectively as possible, without violating common-sense moral constraints.
+While some alternative theories may yield radically divergent practical implications, we argue that a wide range of reasonable views ultimately converge on the core practical recommendation of utilitarian ethics—namely, to use a significant fraction of your time and/or money to do help others, and to try to do so as effectively as possible, without violating commonsense moral constraints.

 Prominent [objections to utilitarianism](/objections-to-utilitarianism/) are addressed in chapter 8.
 We introduce a "[toolkit](/objections-to-utilitarianism/#the-utilitarians-toolkit)" of general maneuvers available to utilitarians to address a wide range of objections, and then show how this toolkit can be used to address concerns about rights, demandingness, cluelessness, and more.